creoapp/documentation/docs/drafts/Navigation.md

 **Note:** without the _Title subnode_ the title itself is automatically retrieved from the name of the current children `Window`.

-### UI Properties
+### Most important properties
-Several UI aspects can be configured but (see the inspector) but the `Navigation` title bar color and title size are the more importants.
+Several UI aspects can be configured but the most used are:
+- `Style`, white with dark text or black with light text.
+- `Translucent Navigation Bar`, when set _true_ the background is semitransparent.
+- `Bar Color`, navigation bar background tint color.
+- `Prefer Large Titles`, when set _true_ the title is displayed in a large format.
+- `Hide Navigation Bar`, when set _true_ the navigation bar is hidden, usually just the root screen has the navigation bar hidden.

 ![Inspector](images/navigation11.png)